-15 Gemini Prompts for High-Converting Landing Pages and CTAs
+15 Gemini Prompts for High-Converting Landing Pages & CTAs

 Why Most Landing Pages Flop (And How Gemini Fixes It)

-No urgency.
+There’s no urgency.
 No story.
 No emotional payoff.
-Just another wall of text asking for your email.
+Just another polite wall of text begging for an email.

-Nail your value prop in one punchy line
+Nail my value prop in one punchy, scroll-stopping line

 1. Write a Headline That Stops the Scroll